Tips on Getting Started Eating One Meal a Day

 This applies to anyone that is used to eating many meals per day and very accustomed to a certain schedule.

 It can be very difficult to reduce to one meal a day right away, so take it slow in the beginning.
-As you get further along in the first week, gradually reduce the amount of food your eating at each sitting.
+As you get further along in the first week, gradually reduce the amount of food you’re eating at each sitting.

 As you get into week 2, start to eliminate the extra meals when you feel ready.
 This will help you get into the habit of eating less and prepare you mentally for omad.